apnadkarni/tcl-cffi/BUILD.md

 ```

 Note the above installs both the 32-bit and 64-bit libraries and include files
-under the `installed` subdirectory under the `vcpkg` root directory.
+under the `installed` subdirectory under the `vcpkg** root directory.

+**The libffi version must be at least 3.4.4 as earlier versions have a stack
+corruption bug on x86 platforms.**

 Once `libffi` is installed, to build the `cffi` extension,
 start a Visual Studio build command shell (32- or 64-bit depending on the